This follows recommendations made in the Rock Review, which looked at the viability of tenant farming in England.

 Encouraging better working relationships

-Defra also aim to measure the effectiveness of the current avenues available to log complaints on poor practice and examine the potential role of an independent tenant farming commissioner, who would scrutinise the goings on in the sector and promote good codes of practice.
+Defra also aims to measure the effectiveness of the current avenues available to log complaints on poor practice.
+It is looking to examine the potential role of an independent tenant farming commissioner, who would scrutinise the goings on in the sector and promote good codes of practice.

 The call for evidence is open for industry trade organisations and professional bodies representing the views and interests of tenant farmers, landlords and professional advisors, for 12 weeks until 8 February 2024.